lunar-arun/Machine-Learning/README.md

 # Machine Learning
- Theory and Code of Machine learning algorithm concepts.
+ This repository consists the theory and code for Machine learning algorithm concepts.